Edinburgh: Seven Hills | Street and Landscape Photography

 ‘Edinburgh is one of Britain’s most beautiful cities, ‘a dream in masonry and living rock’ perched upon ancient crags, with the medieval maze of the Old Town gazing across verdant gardens to the Georgian elegance of the New Town.‘AA Guidebook to Edinburgh

-The description above comes from a guidebook but beautifully sums up the appeal of visiting Edinburgh.
+The description above does come from a guidebook but beautifully sums up the appeal of visiting Edinburgh.
 It’s one of my favourite cities in the UK.
-Fortunately, it’s only around 1hr 30 mins train ride away from where I live.
+Fortunately, it’s only around 1hr 40 mins train ride away from where I live.
 Close enough for a good day trip out.

 The gallery includes quite a lot of candid street photography, an area of photography I’d like to explore more.
 The bus commuter images are among my favourites.
 The images were taken in the rush hour from the window of the apartment I was staying in on Princes Street.
 Traffic lights regularly stop bus traffic – cars are not allowed along the street.
 The harsh light from the buses and other sources just add to the isolation.